tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #37.
->Write a Python program that reads two integers representing a month and day and prints the season for that month and day.
+>Write a function that reads two integers representing a month and day and prints the season for that month and day.

 **Expected Output :**
 ```